rjdbcm/Aspidites/README.md

 - Who is the [Woma programming language](https://www.github.com/rjdbcm/woma) for?

     - First and foremost it is for people wanting to write CPython extensions fast, like *really* fast.
-Traditionally these are written in C++, C. Though with the tool Cython, pure python modules can be statically compiled as well.
-Woma has the advantage of being shorthand for well constrained and type-checked pure python modules that readily compile using Cython.
+Traditionally these are written in C. Woma has the advantage of being shorthand for well constrained and type-checked Python Extensions.

 - Isn't this just Cython with extra steps?